mufaro3/mufaro3.github.io/_posts/2024-08-18-books-ive-read.md

     - in-progress
 ---

-Surprisingly, for a terminally online computer scientist, I actually really, *really* like to read.

 The following is a list of various books I've read across differernt genres, with some descriptions or a set of my thoughts.
 Anything incredibly long will just get a separate blog post.

-## Books I read in 2024-25
+## Books I read in 2024-25 (somewhat in order)

-- Julius Caesar by William Shakespeare
+- Julius Caesar by William Shakespeare (6/10)
+  - I loved the part where Julius Caesar actually dies.
+I wish it were longer and 10x more dramatic.
+- Beowulf (4/10)
+  - Beowulf was a Gary Stu.
+Plus, the whole book is whitewashed.
+- The Crucible by Arthur Miller (5/10)
+  - It was a little boring.
+Maybe I'm just too removed from the time period.
+- Lolita by Vladimir Nabokov (10/10)
+  - Deserves its own post entirely.
+- The Metamorphosis by Franz Kafka (6/10)
+  - It was a good way to kill time on the train.
+I thought it was well-written.
+- The Autobiography of Malcolm X (6/10)
+  - Taught me a whole lot about the history of the civil rights movement.
+- The Hound of the Baskervilles by Sir Arthur Conan Doyle (6/10)
+  - It was a little obvious who did it.
+- Thermodynamics by Enrico Fermi (5/10)
+  - Fermi can be a bit confusing at times.
+I wish he would begin by introducing a concept or equation and then go back to principles to derive up to that point rather than deriving up to a point and then explaining it.
+It left me with a lot of flipping back-and-forth.
+- How to Invest 50-5000 Dollars by Nancy Duncan (6/10)
+  - Very straight-to-the-point and gives solid advice.
+I thought it was fairly good.
+- Think and Grow Rich by Napoleon Hill (3/10)
+  - It's like the book version of the alpha male content you see online.
+For every ten statements the guy makes about how your mentality will somehow make you wealthy, about 3 of them are actually worth something.
+However, when he says something really useful, it's actually really useful.
+- The Picture of Dorian Gray by Oscar Wilde (8/10)
+  - It was a very enjoyable experience.

 ## Books I read in 2023-2024

-- The Silent Patient by Alex Michaelides
+- The Silent Patient by Alex Michaelides (9/10)
+  - Really well-done plot twist.
-- A Good Girl's Guide to Murder by Holly Jackson
+- A Good Girl's Guide to Murder by Holly Jackson (5/10)
+  - Not that well-done of a plot twist.
-- 1984 by George Orwell
+- 1984 by George Orwell (11/10)
+  - Deserves it's own post.
-- A Brave New World by Aldous Huxley
+- A Brave New World by Aldous Huxley (11/10)
+  - Deserves it's own post.
-- The Trial by Franz Kafka
+- The Trial by Franz Kafka (8/10)
+  - I really loved this book.
+I loved it a lot.
-- The Stranger by Albert Camus
+- The Stranger by Albert Camus (7/10)
+  - It was exactly as long as it needed to be.
-- A Study in Scarlet by Sir Arthur Conan Doyle
+- A Study in Scarlet by Sir Arthur Conan Doyle (8/10)
+  - The reveal of who-dun-it was actually really good.
-- The Secret History by Donna Tartt
+- The Secret History by Donna Tartt (6/10)
+  - The first half was life-changingly good and the second half was extremely boring.
 - The Catcher in the Rye by J.D.
-Salinger
+Salinger (10/10)
+  - Deserves its own post.
-- A Clockwork Orange by Anthony Burgess
+- A Clockwork Orange by Anthony Burgess (11/10)
+  - Deserves its own post.

 (I know these are plays, not books, but bear with me here)

-- Twelfth Night by William Shakespeare
+- Twelfth Night by William Shakespeare (6/10)
+  - Kind of boring.
-- Hamlet by William Shakespeare
+- Hamlet by William Shakespeare (9/10)
+  - Still my favorite of Shakespeare's.
+- A Comedy of Errors (6/10)
+  - It really wasn't that funny.

 ## Books I read prior

-- Animal Farm by George Orwell
+- Animal Farm by George Orwell (8/10)
+  - It's a bit in-your-face, but what I love is how both sides of the economic ideal dividing line believed it to be a criticism of the other (and only the other), rather than both.
+Communists touted it as an amazing criticism of capitalism and the capitalists touted it as an amazing criticism of communism.
+I remember learning about it in high school around 16 years old.
+It's a criticism of human nature and greed.
-- The Adventures of Huckleberry Finn by Mark Twain
+- The Adventures of Huckleberry Finn by Mark Twain (6/10)
+  - It was okay.
-- Tender is the Flesh by Augustina Bazterrica
+- Tender is the Flesh by Augustina Bazterrica (6/10)
+  - I think I was just in the wrong headspace for this book.
-- The Great Gatsby by F. Scott Fitzgerald
+- The Great Gatsby by F. Scott Fitzgerald (11/10)
+  - Deserves its own post.
-- Fahrenheit 451 by Ray Bradbury
+- Fahrenheit 451 by Ray Bradbury (8/10)
+  - Truly an amazing story.

 ## Books that I've started previously but still have yet to finish

-- Lord of the Flies by William Golding
-- The Autobiography of Malcolm X by Malcolm X and Alex Haley
 - Jihad vs. McWorld by Benjamin R. Barber
 - The Plague by Albert Camus
+- This Side of Paradise by F. Scott Fitzgerald
+- Investing for Canadians for Dummies by Eric Tyson and Tony Martin
+- The Essentials of Statistics for Business and Economics by Anderson et al.

+## Books that I have begun to read and stopped (have litte/no intention to finish)

+- Lord of the Flies by William Golding
-- Lolita by Vladimir Nabokov
+- Physics by Aristotle

 ## Books I have yet to read and are currently in my possession/on my shelf